Image 1 of 16

 On the wrist, it feels comfortable with a nice weight.
 This is an elegant bracelet, and full of character - a wearable piece of history that’s as striking today as it was over a century ago.

-A super fabulous Victorian gold mourning bracelet (c.
-1880) in 22ct gold possibly 18ct with an overlay of 22ct yet the piece was tested as 22ct.
+A fabulous Victorian gold mourning bracelet (c.
+1880) in 18ct buttery gold.
 This is a little piece of history and artistry in one.
 Articulated as a snake-link chain with a teardrop locket, adorned with delicate blue enamel scrollwork and a stunning “S”—a true example of exquisite Victorian craftsmanship.

 To the other side of the locket is a glass-covered compartment to hold a tiny keepsake or lock of hair, a tender reminder of love and memory.